 The Gut Girls is showing until 25 May at The Space in East London.

-Photos are from the production and used with permission.
+Feature photo by SHOT on Unsplash.
+Photos in the text are from the production and used with permission.